-During seismic operations, at least four PSOs will be based aboard the Langseth.
-PSOs will be appointed by USGS with NMFS concurrence.
-Observations will take place during ongoing daytime operations and nighttime start ups of the airguns.
-During the majority of seismic operations, two PSOs will monitor marine mammals and turtles near the seismic vessel.
-Use of two simultaneous observers will increase the effectiveness of detecting animals near the source vessel.
+During seismic operations, at least four visual PSOs will be based aboard the Langseth.
+PSOs will be appointed by L-DEO with NMFS concurrence.
+During the majority of seismic operations, two PSOs will monitor for marine mammals and turtles around the seismic vessel.
+Use of two simultaneous observers will increase the effectiveness of detecting animals around the source vessel.
 However, during meal times, only one PSO may be on duty.
 PSO(s) will be on duty in shifts of duration no longer than 4 h.
 Other crew will also be instructed to assist in detecting marine mammals and turtles and implementing mitigation requirements.
 Before the start of the seismic survey, the crew will be given additional instruction regarding how to do so.